itdulan/Ezuite/_finace/Supplier Payments.md

   - name:
     content:
 content_markdown: |-
- You can do supplier payments by using ‘Supplier payments’ view.
-(Figure 10.3.0) Top of the page, you can view paid suppliers, total supplier payment history and supplier outstanding’s.
+ You can do supplier payments by using ‘Supplier payments’ view.Top of the page, you can view paid suppliers, total supplier payment history and supplier outstanding’s.
 Through the smart table, you can get summary of the transaction and by clicking ‘View’ button you can get full details of the transaction.
 If you want to print payment, you have to click ‘Action’ button.
 By clicking ‘New
  'Transaction’ you can add new customer information who have done payments.
-(Figure 10.3.1) {: .info }
+  {: .info }

   <a class="example-image-link" href="images/finace/ supplier payment/1.PNG" data-lightbox="example-1"><img class="example-image" src="images/finace/supplier payment/1.PNG" data-lightbox="example-1" alt=""></a>